wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_core/faq/supported-payment-methods--lightspeed-core.md

 ---
-title : "Available payment methods in Lightspeed"
+title : "Supported payment methods"
-meta_title: "Lightspeed plugin available payment methods - MultiSafepay Docs"
+meta_title: "Lightspeed core integration - Supported payment methods - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
+weight: 1
-aliases: [/integrations/lightspeed/faq/available-payment-methods-lightspeed/]
+aliases:
+    - /integrations/lightspeed/faq/available-payment-methods-lightspeed/

 ---
 + [American Express](/payment-methods/credit-and-debit-cards/american-express)